grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## How do I use the configuration file?

-Write a JSON or YAML configuration file named one of `config.json`, `config.yaml`, or `config.yml` in the current working directory of the service.
+Write a JSON or YAML configuration file named either `config.json`, `config.yaml`, or `config.yml` in the current working directory of the service.
 The default directory is `/home/nonroot/`.
 You can write YAML in the `.json`
 file: all JSON is valid YAML, so we parse all as YAML.
 Kubernetes' own YAML